cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 ### Reward to the Community Pool

-The community pool gets `community_tax * fees`, plus any remaining dust after validators get their rewards, which will always be rounded down to nearest integer value.
+The community pool gets `community_tax * fees`, plus any remaining dust after validators get their rewards that are always rounded down to the nearest integer value.

 ### Reward To the Validators

-The proposer will receive a base reward of `fees * baseproposerreward`.
-In addition, they will receive a bonus of `fees * bonusproposerreward * P`, where `P = (precommits included / total bonded validator power)`.
-The more precommits the proposer includes, the larger `P` is. `P` can never be larger than `1.00` , and will always be larger than `2/3`.
+The proposer receives a base reward of `fees * baseproposerreward` and a bonus of `fees * bonusproposerreward * P`, where `P = (precommits included / total bonded validator power)`.
+The more precommits the proposer includes, the larger `P` is. `P` can never be larger than `1.00` and is always be larger than `2/3`.

 Any remaining fees are distributed among all the bonded validators, including the proposer, in proportion to their consensus power.